 "Art and Design Occupational Handbook", Bureau of Labor Statistics, Dec.
 2015

-"A Fine-Arts Degree May Be a Better Choice Than You Think", Wall Street Jounal, Nov.
+"A Fine-Arts Degree May Be a Better Choice Than You Think", Wall Street Journal, Nov.
 2013.

 Career Services at Grand Valley State University provides students with resources to choose their individual career path.
 They also offer frequent workshops and programs to help majors in all fields to prepare for life after graduation.
 Visit Career Services